heubachmedia/hmReports-Release/Documentation/Commands.md

 If a new report is opened, hmReports automatically starts an undo session.
 But if you want to clear the undo stack, you can start a new session by calling the command [hmRep_START UNDO](Undo/hmRep_StartUndo.md).

 ### Undo actions
-You can activate and deactivate several undo action with the command [hmRep_SET UNDO TYPE STATE](Undo/hmRep_SetUndoTypeState.md).
+You can activate and deactivate several undo actions with the command [hmRep_SET UNDO TYPE STATE](Undo/hmRep_SetUndoTypeState.md).
 Some actions are deactivated by default because of performance reasons.
 By default, only interface actions are activated.

 The following undo actions are available: